bensadeh/circumflex/README.md

 appear as one connected line.

 ### Low contrast headers

-Certain items, like headers and author names, are drawn in **bold** in order to give them contrast.
-However, terminal emulators vary in how they render bold fonts.
-Some brighten bold text while other do not.
+#### Overview
+Terminals can brighten text in bold in order to give them better contrast in dark color schemes. `circumflex` uses bold text to give headers and authors names additional contrast for better legibility.

 See example screenshots below (low contrast header) and above (low contrast author name) of terminal output which does not brighted bold fonts.